Teip

 Elders from the Zumsoy teip, c.
 1906.

-A teip (also taip, tayp, teyp; Chechen and Ingush: тайпа, romanized: taypa /cau/, family, kin, clan, tribe) is a Chechen and Ingush tribal organization or clan, self-identified through descent from a common ancestor or geographic location.
-It is a sub-unit of the tukkhum and shahar.
+A teip (/teɪp/ "tape"; Chechen and тайпа, /cau/; lit. 'family, kin, clan, tribe') is a Chechen and Ingush tribal organization or clan, self-identified through descent from a common ancestor or geographic location.
+It is a subunit of the tukkhum and shahar.
 There are about 150 Chechen and 120 Ingush teips.
-Teips played an important role in the socioeconomic life of the Chechen and Ingush peoples before and during the Middle Ages, and continue to be an important cultural part to this day.
+Teips played an important role in the socioeconomic life of the Chechen and Ingush peoples before and during the Middle Ages, and remain an important part of their cultures.

 Traditional rules and features

-Common teip rules and some features include:
+Common teip rules and features include: